kubernetes/community/contributors/design-proposals/storage/pod-safety.md

 to run for an arbitrary amount of time.
-If a higher level component like the StatefulSet controller treats the existence of the pod API object as a strongly consistent entity, deleting the pod in this fashion will violate the at-most-one guarantee we wish to offer for pet sets.
+If a higher level component like the StatefulSet controller treats the existence of the pod API object as a strongly consistent entity, deleting the pod in this fashion will violate the at-most-one guarantee we wish to offer for statefulsets.

 ### Guarantees provided by replica sets and replication controllers